virtualsecureplatform/TFHEpp/docs/GL.md

 Rader/NTT backends with reusable spectra.
 The specialized X trace, grouped W transform, big transpose switches, masked columns, fused HMux branches, and online product tree all compile for the n512 schedule.
-The toy regression runs the complete wrapper, but a full n512 bootstrap with a real 7.88 GiB key has not yet been run.
-Component benchmarks must therefore not be reported as a measured full-bootstrap runtime.
+The toy regression runs the complete wrapper, and the gated production regression has completed a full n512 bootstrap with a real 7.88 GiB key and 1,504 support masks.

 The remaining performance gap is chiefly the 95,232 exact HMux stages and 31,744 masked columns required by the algorithm, followed by the product tree.